Skip to content

 Standard Mode Workflow

-Use this when you want Xen to manage the whole file.
+Use this approach when you want Xen to manage the full file:

 1. Describe the tool you want to build